 What to do in Copenhagen – Rent a Bike

 One of the best things that you can do in any city but especially Copenhagen is rent a bike.
 Copenhagen is one of the world’s most bicycle friendly cities with almost every road having a dedicated cycle path and even bicycle traffic lights at the main junctions.
 Renting a bicycle makes exploring the tourist map and seeing any attraction a much easier proposition.
-For example the Little Mermaid is a 25min walk from the city centre and although not much to see when you Travelling for fun, what to do in Copenhagen, visit Denmark: You have to be quick to get a free bikeactually get there is still something that most people feel they shouldn’t leave Copenhagen without having seen her saddened face.
+For example the Little Mermaid is a 25min walk from the city centre and although not much to see when you actually get there is still something that most people feel they shouldn’t leave Copenhagen without having seen her saddened face.
 This though on a bike takes less than 10minutes and when you factor this over the day you can see twice as much and not feel like you are after being on your feet all day.

 There are free bikes that you can pay 20DKK and take them just like a shopping trolley and you get your money back upon return but these are very difficult to come by and are nearly always gone.
 Failing this any hotel or bike shop (of which there are plenty) will rent you one for the day.